 Bachelor of Information (BI) General Program & Admissions Webinar

 Want to learn more about our brand new Bachelor of Information Program?
-Here is your chance!
+Join us for a webinar and chat live with the Assistant Registrar Student Engagement and Support.

 Masters of Information & Masters of Museum Studies General Program & Admissions Webinar: